A Case For OOP?

 There are a few noticable things about this implementation:

-in a more intuitive way – via
+In comparison, Python implements defaultdict in a more intuitive way -- via

 inheritance.

-But do we want inheritance for struct
+But do we want inheritance for structs and enums in Swift?
+What does that

 even mean?
 Is it simply a case that will go away when protocols become more